marc-h-lambert/KL-control/README.md

 This is the companion code for the paper \[[1] (To appear) \].
 Please cite this paper if you use this code.

+## Running code
+The standalone file \[[VariationalDP][2]\] is available in python using the standard library.
+The control library embeds dependencies on Sympy (https://docs.sympy.org/latest/install.html) for the differentiation of the gradient and the Hessian.

 ## Installation
 The standalone file  is available in python using the standard library.
 The control library embeds dependencies on Sympy (https://docs.sympy.org/latest/install.html) for the differentiation of the gradient and the Hessian.